Liturgical Ministries

 Altar Serving

 Altar servers assist the priest in the celebration of the liturgy.
 Besides weekend masses, altar servers also minister at special liturgies such as weddings and funerals as well as at devotions such as Stations of the Cross or Benediction of the Blessed Sacrament.
+To be eligible to serve at Our Lady of Fatima one must:

-• be at least in the fourth grade
+Be at least in the fourth grade;

-• be enrolled in either Catholic school or a religious education program
+Be enrolled in either Catholic school or a religious education program;

-• have received the sacraments of Baptism, Reconciliation, and Eucharist
+have received the sacraments of Baptism, Reconciliation, and Eucharist;

-• be a practicing Catholic; that is, regularly attend Mass on Sundays and Holy Days of Obligation
+be a practicing Catholic; that is, regularly attend Mass on Sundays and Holy Days of Obligation;

-• be responsible in showing up when assigned (or arranging for a substitute)
+be responsible in showing up when assigned (or arranging for a substitute);

 Lectors